Yimonchen/Chinese2002WGS_PGx/README.md

 3. The folder "test_data" only provides several examples that how the inupt looks like, and to help anyone would like to examine and understand the code.

-4. The reference genome assembly untillized in this study was hg38/GRCh38.
+4. The reference genome assembly untillized in this study is hg38/GRCh38.

+# Individual Brefinfo

+The study population included 939 males,1060 females, and three not provided.
+Participant ages ranged from 21–65.
+The majority of participants (1902, 95%) were Han Chinese.

+Meanwhile, 94 participants came from 19 different ethnic minority groups and 6 participants were unspecified.

+Participant birthplaces were diverse and covered the 30 Chinese administrative districts, indicating a representative spread of the Chinese population.